 Next, you can take a short stroll around the Sagarmatha National Park located at Monjo.
 The Office provides you with all the information about the biodiversity conserved within the highest-altitude national parks in the world.
 The diverse species of wildlife and vegetation of the Himalayan region are found in this protected area.

 Likewise, you can visit some small Sherpa villages around Namche Bazaar.
 You can get first-hand information about their typical socio-cultural life and main occupations.
 You can also taste the organic food items prepared by these friendly people.
-This not only gives an experience of the Sherpa cuisines but also a contribution to support them economically.
+You will have Island Peak Climbing experience along with the Sherpa cuisines.
+It is also a contribution to support them economically.

-Island Peak climbing in Nepal begins with a flight from Kathmandu to Tenzing Hillary Airport in Lukla.
+Island Peak trek route begins with a flight from Kathmandu to Tenzing Hillary Airport in Lukla.
 It takes nearly 30 minutes to reach the gateway to the Everest region trekking by flight.
 Then, along the rocky trail through the dense forests of pine, oak, and rhododendron, you move towards Phakding, then Namche Bazaar.
 After acclimatization, the journey continues further to Tengboche, Dingboche, Lobuche, Gorakshep, Everest Base Camp, and Kalapatthar.

-Which is the best season for Imja Peak Climbing in Nepal?
+Which is the best season for Island (Imja) Peak Climbing in Nepal?

 Trekking peaks in Nepal are the ones above 6,000 m from the sea level.
 Peak Climbing to an elevation above 6,000 m is not always possible because of the unpredictable weather conditions.
 In winter, the excessive snowfall obstructs the climbing.
 In the same way, the fierce wind in the morning or daytime does not let you climb the peak.
 Therefore, the time just after midnight is the best to begin to walk towards the summit from High Camp.